giusyc/giusy-natalie/blog/2019-12-16-what-is-internet.md

     google.com has IPv6 address 2a00:1450:400f:806::200e

-## IP-adress - Server - Website
+## IP-address - Server - Website
-Your computer uses the IP-adress to find the right web server and sends a request for the page.
+Your computer uses the IP-address to find the right web server and sends a request for the page.

 The server process the request and find the right files.
 The server then send the right files to your computer.
-Websites are usually buildt with HTML, CSS, JavaScript and media files.
+Websites are usually built with HTML, CSS, JavaScript and media files.

 ## Browser display the page

 Your browser builds together all the files for the website and displays it.
 There are different types of browsers.
 Some of the most popular are `Google Chrome`, `Safari`, `Firefox`, `Internet Explorer` and `Microsoft Edge`.

-## What is the "Cloud"
+## What is the "Cloud"?

-Cloud Computing means that data can be stored on several maschines at differet locations, instead of just locally on a device.
+Cloud Computing means that data can be stored on several machines at differet locations, instead of just locally on a device.
 For cloud applications to work they need to be connected to the internet.